What will SA do for a captain after Faf du Plessis?

 That’s well under his career winning percentage with the national team: 63.89.

-So far this is Du Plessis’ worst year at the helm since 2014‚ when he captained SA to three wins and three losses.
+So far this is Du Plessis’ worst year at the helm since 2014‚ when he captained South Africa to three wins and three losses.

 He will have a chance to tilt the balance into positive territory in his team’s next match‚ which is also their last game of the year — the Boxing Day Test against England in Centurion.